Individual Girl Scouts - Juliettes

 Q. Can Juliettes sell Girl Scout Cookies?

-A. Juliettes receive their cookie materials, training, and recognitions from their service unit cookie manager or service unit Juliette coordinator.
+A. Juliettes receive their cookie materials, training, and recognitions from their community cookie manager or community Juliette coordinator.
 A Juliette selling cookies has four options:

 - She may sell with a troop at any level.
 Her recognitions are sent